noon92/luckfox/README.md

 11. It should Just Work.
 12. You can connect to the Luckfox via USB Ethernet adapter or via UART serial as described [here](https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-RV1103/Luckfox-Pico-Login-UART/).

-Login for the "fresh" image is root:root or pico:luckfox.
-Login for the configured BBS images is bbs:mesh.

 glhf